-(#3247)The Presence Bitmap subfield is used to indicate the presence of various subfields in the Common Info field as described in 9.4.2.295b.2 (Basic variant Multi-Link element) and 9.4.2.295b.3 (Probe Request variant Multi-Link element).
+(#3247)The Presence Bitmap subfield is used to indicate the presence of various subfields in the Common Info field (#5741) and has different format for different variants of the Multi-Link element as described in 9.4.2.295b.2 (Basic variant Multi-Link element) and 9.4.2.295b.3 (Probe Request variant Multi-Link element).

 (#1068)The Common Info field carries information that are common to all the links except for Link ID Info subfield and BSS Parameters Change Count subfield that are for the link on which Multi-Link element is sent and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic variant Multi- Link element) and 9.4.2.295b.3 (Probe Request variant Multi-Link element)).